How to Report a Minecraft Server for Breaking EULA

 Server’s Contact Information – The email address, under which the server responds to.

-I am reporting this server for – Choose the violation reason.
+I am reporting this server for – Choose the reason for the violation.
 Make sure to choose the proper one, as staff cannot ban the server otherwise.

 Any other information – Try to explain what you found to violate Mojang’s EULA.
 You can go into detail, as it will help the support understand better.